-*2022 data is preliminary data obtained from the Washtenaw County Medical Examiner Office.
-Once MDHHS Vital Records & Health Statistics data is completed for 2022, it will be updated accordingly.
+*2023 data are preliminary data obtained from the Washtenaw County Medical Examiner Office.
+Once MDHHS Vital Records & Health Statistics data is complete, these data will be updated accordingly.

 *Rates are not age-adjusted: crude rates are per 100,000 population using population estimates specific to the year and geographic area.

 See more suicide data from the Michigan Department of Health and Human Services here.

 Source for above map: Washtenaw County Medical Examiner (ME) Office and Washtenaw County Health Department (WCHD).
 See the map for 2019-2021 here.

 Data note: Partial Washtenaw County zip codes in the grey areas had too few cases to determine reliable rates.